snowkeep/qmk_firmware/readme.md

-# Snowkeep's implematation of Hands Down Gold and Hands Down Titanium
+# Snowkeep's Implementation of Hands Down Gold and Hands Down Titanium

 * slightly modified Hands Down Gold and Titanium, by [Alan Reiser](https://sites.google.com/alanreiser.com/handsdown)
   * space is on left thumb, R/T is on right; colon and semi-colon swapped